delicb/firefox-auto-tab-grouping/README.md

 **Tabs not grouping automatically:**
 - Check that auto-grouping is enabled (green indicator in popup)
 - Verify hostname configuration matches exactly (no www. prefix needed)
+- Use the edit feature to modify patterns if needed
+- Test with simple patterns before using regex
 - Reload the extension in `about:debugging` if issues persist

+**Editing features not working:**
+- Ensure you click "Save" after making changes
+- Check for validation errors (duplicate names, invalid regex)
+- Use "Cancel" to discard unwanted changes
+- Reload extension if edit forms become unresponsive

 **Groups not showing custom names/colors:**
 - Ensure configurations are saved (check the configurations list in popup)